JerryBeGood/Press-Review-AI/.ai/tech_stack.md

 CI/CD and Hosting:

 - Github Actions for creating CI/CD pipelines
-- DigitalOcean for hosting applications via a Docker image
+- Vercel for hosting of the Astro application

 Testing: